borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 ### And others are both: Lie groups
 In GTSAM **we only need the objects to be differentiable manifolds in order to optimize them** in the estimation framework but **being groups is not a requirement at all**.
-However, it is important to be aware that _some_ of the objects we deal with are **both groups and differentiable manifolds**, which we know as [**Lie groups**](https://en.wikipedia.org/wiki/Lie_group), which is the formulation generally found in state estimation literature.
+However, it is important to be aware that _some_ of the objects we deal with are **both groups and differentiable manifolds**, known as [**Lie groups**](https://en.wikipedia.org/wiki/Lie_group), which is the formulation generally found in state estimation literature.

 <a name="lie_group_tangent"></a>
 <figure class="center">